mfaure/Lamma2t/README.md

 ## Weather forecast updates

+LammaRete is updated at

 * 7:30am UTC, 9:30am in summer, 8:30am in winter, based on the run of 0:00 UTC
 * 9:30pm UTC, 11:30pm in summer, 10:30pm in winter, based on the run of 12:00 UTC

+Lamma2T is updated:

+* in the morning at 8:30am, 8:45am, 9:30am, 9:45am,
+* in the evening at 10:30pm, 10:45pm, 11:30pm, 11:45pm

 Detail of [LammaRete updates, in italian](http://www.lamma.rete.toscana.it/mare/modelli/ww3-info-sul-modello)

+## Contribute

+This is application is free opensource software licensed under aGPL.
+[Source code](https://github.com/mfaure/Lamma2t) can be browsed and any contribution is warmly welcome !

 ## Contact